 Norsemen MCC Sussex is based in Hastings East Sussex.
 We are a family friendly club with true dedication shared among brothers.
 The Norsemen MCC was formed between 2003-2004.
 Obviously we have a shared interest in motorbiking, but also we regularly organize money raising events, such as our well known Chase the Ace rally and Poker Run in support of varying charities.

-To date with the help and donations from those that have so generously attended our past events, we have raised in excess of £15,000 since our club was formed.
+To date, with the help and donations from those that have so generously attended our past events, we have raised in excess of £16,000 for local charities since our club was formed.
 And we certainly do not intend to stop there.
-With your support in attending our future events, we really can make a difference.
+With your continued support in attending our future events, we really can make a difference.

 Every year we hold many events, but our main one is

 The Chase the Ace Rally & Poker Run.

 Over the last 11 years, with your help, our events have raised over £16000 for the various charities we have supported.

 Click on the headings to find out more…

 A Hastings motorcycle club has raised enough funds from its annual Poker Run to help Sussex Air Ambulance potentially save a life.
 Norsemen Motorcycle Club held the 90-mile ride in aid of the life-saving charity for the second year in a row.
 Each rider who entered collected a playing card from five different stops in Rye, Bodiam, Burwash, Horam and the rally campsite at Catsfield.
 The winner of the 2011 Poker Run with the best five-card poker hand was Neil Johnson from Gravesend with four Aces and a Queen.